 What is America’s New Business Plan?

-America’s New Business Plan is a bipartisan policy roadmap to support entrepreneurs, with recommendations for federal, state, and local government.
+America’s New Business Plan is a nonpartisan partisan policy roadmap to support entrepreneurs, with recommendations for federal, state, and local government.
 The plan was developed to provide policymakers with research-informed solutions to overcoming the problems faced by entrepreneurs that prohibit them from starting and growing their business.
 Recommendations are broken into four pillars:

-- Access to Opportunity: A Level Playing Field Without Red Tape
+- Access to Opportunity: A Level Playing Field That Reduces Barriers

-- Access to Knowledge: The Know-How to Start a Business
+- Access to Knowledge: Real World Experience for the Workforce and to Start a Business

 - Access to Support: The Ability for All to Take Risks

 What are the problems that America’s New Business Plan aims to address?